suhock/php-dependency-injection/README.md

 see that it should actually provide an instance of `Exception`.
 Next it will see that instances of `Exception` should be created using `LogicException`.
-Finally, it will provide an instance of `LogicException` for `Throwable` by autowiring its constructor.
+Finally, it will provide an instance of `LogicException` for `Throwable` by injecting its constructor's dependencies.
 If your application instead requests an instance of `Exception` then the container will also provide an instance of `LogicException`.